PauloDeTiege/FoundryBWCompendium/README.md

 **N.B.
 Always back up your files before making changes!**

 Installation is now available directly through Foundry VTT via the Manifest URL (explained in [Foundry Wiki](https://foundryvtt.wiki/en/basics/Modules)).
-The latest version is listed in ./archive, which is currently v0.1.11.
 The Manifest URL you should use is: https://raw.githubusercontent.com/PauloDeTiege/FoundryBWCompendium/master/module.json

 ## Current Status

+- Some elements from the BWG book are not included, such as Spell Songs and Sorcery Spells;
-- Information from the Codex is not fully implemented.
+- Many elements from the Codex are not included, including all Monster Lifepaths, Traits, and Skills.

-- Spells are not included.
+See the Issues tab for a more detailed list of exactly what still needs to be done.

 ## Acknowledgements
 Thanks go to Agolp for working out how to install modules via Manifest URL.